National Intelligence Service (South Korea)

 In 1999, the agency assumed its current name.
-The advent of democracy in the Sixth Republic of Korea has seen many of the duties and powers of the NIS curtailed in response to public criticisms about past abuses.
+The more democratic and current Sixth Republic of Korea has seen a significant reduction in the role of the NIS in response to public criticisms about past abuses.

 History

 Korean Central Intelligence Agency

 The agency's origins can be traced back to the Korean Counterintelligence Corps (KCIC), formed during the Korean War.
 The KCIA was founded on 13 June 1961 by Kim Jong-pil, who drew much of the organization's initial 3,000-strong membership from the KCIC.
-Kim, a Korean Military Academy graduate and nephew of Park Chung-hee by marriage, is also credited with masterminding the 1961 coup d'etat that installed Park before he was elected president of Korea.
+Kim, a Korean Military Academy graduate and nephew of Park Chung Hee by marriage, is also credited with masterminding the 1961 coup d'État that installed Park before he was elected president of Korea.

-The intelligence service was extensively used by President Park's government to suppress and disrupt anti-government or pro–North Korean or other pro-communist movements, including the widespread student protests on university campuses and the activities of overseas Koreans.
+President Park's government extensively used the intelligence service to suppress and disrupt anti-government or pro–North Korean or other pro-communist movements, including the widespread student protests on university campuses and the activities of overseas Koreans.
 The KCIA developed a reputation for interfering in domestic politics and international affairs beyond its jurisdiction.
 The KCIA's original charter, the Act Concerning Protection of Military Secrets, was designed to oversee the coordination of activities related to counterespionage and national security, but a majority of its activities and budget were devoted to things unrelated to its original charter.

-The KCIA controlled the whole country, with more than forty thousand regular employees and one million correspondents.
-Striking workers, protesters or signatories of simple petitions faced long prison sentences and torture, with the whole company under constant surveillance.

 In 1968, KCIA agents kidnapped 17 Koreans living in West Germany.
 They were transported back to Seoul, where they were tortured and brought up on charges of having violated the National Security Law by engaging in pro-Northern activities.
 The victims became a cause célèbre as the kidnapping created a firestorm of international criticism that almost brought the West German government to break off diplomatic relations with South Korea.
-It further served as a harbinger when the much-publicised kidnapping of a dissident, Kim Dae-jung — who would later become the president of Korea and the country's first Nobel Peace Prize recipient, in 2000 — took place in 1973 off the coast of a Japanese resort town.
+It further served as a harbinger when the much-publicised kidnapping of a dissident, Kim Dae-jung—who would later become the president of Korea and the country's first Nobel Peace Prize recipient, in 2000—took place in 1973 off the coast of a Japanese resort town.